lab10-coop/vallet-android/README.md

 We are using `gradle-play-publisher` for deployment.
 Gitlab is handling our builds (tests in the future) and deployment to google play see `.gitlabci.yml` for details.
 Required secret variables for keystore password and keypassword.
 See `app/build.gradle` for details.

+# Debug mode

+The Admin app has debug mode screen.
+It is a special screen which allow you to configure specific attributes like node ip, contract address, api server ip, ipfs address, generate new token, request funds or get some verbose notification for the app.

+Most of those settings in the future would be moved to settings for regular users but for time being is hidden as by default none of the user needs access to it.

+To enable it on just tap 8 times on circulating value (home screen)